igorpetrov/arch-linux-configuration-guide/README.md

 - X Window Server and Gnome DE
 - user with sudo rights and home folder

-Note that some instructions are incompatible to KDE, XFCE and other DEs.

 ## Install yaourt

 Uncomment following strings in `/etc/pacman.conf`: